kunle009/kunle009/readme.md

     </a>
 </p>

-## 🎯 Looking for collaboration opportunities
+🎯 Exploring Collaborative Opportunities

-I am also on the lookout for software developer internship, or remote working oppurtunities within any construction tech startups in the AEC industry where I can contribute and learn on exciting products.
+I am currently exploring opportunities for remote work, specifically in software development internships, within construction technology startups in the AEC industry.
+My aim is to contribute to exciting projects, learn, and grow in a dynamic environment.
+If you have a fitting opportunity, let's connect and explore possibilities together!